mattd429/nodejs-express/docs/Express-Framework.md

 ```
 The last middleware in the file adds handler methods for errors HTTP 404 responses.

+### res.locals

+An object that contains response local variable scoped to the request, and therefor available only to the views(s) rendering during that request / response cycle(if any),

 ```Javascript
 // catch 404 and forward to error handler app.use(function(req, res, next) {